A Travel Price Comparison for Italy Brescia vs. Bergamo for Food, Attractions, Nightlife, and Couples

 Which is Bigger, Brescia or Bergamo?

-Brescia is bigger, and its population is about 66% larger than the population of Bergamo.
-When comparing the population of Brescia vs. Bergamo, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Brescia has a larger population, and is about 66% larger than the population of Bergamo.
+When comparing the sizes of Brescia and Bergamo, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Brescia or Bergamo?